doc4d/docs/docs/commands/json-validate.md

 ### Supported JSON schema validation drafts

 To validate a JSON object, 4D uses the norm described in a **JSON Schema Validation draft document**.
-Several versions of these documents have been produced over the time.
+Several versions of these documents have been produced over time.

 4D supports two versions of the draft:

-- [version 2020-12](https://json-schema.org/draft/2020-12/json-schema-validation) (most recent implementation, recommended).
+- [version 2020-12](https://json-schema.org/draft/2020-12/json-schema-validation) (recommended).
 All parts of the norm are supported, except:
     - vocabulary
     - `contentEncoding`, `contentMediaType`, and `contentSchema` (validation of non-JSON content)
     - for references: `$dynamicRef`/`$dynamicAnchor` and references in `https:...`